 Pre-College programs of The Ohio Academy of Science

 Annual Meeting (Grades 5-12) - The OAS Annual Meeting give students the opportunity to present at a professional scientific meeting and to interact with college students and scientific professionals.
 Please note, students are expected to present a scientific poster, not a poster-board, at the Annual Meeting.

-State Science Day (Grades 5-12) - Through participation in local and district science days, students can qualify for State Science Day and an opportunity to compete for over 4 million dollars in scholarships and awards.
+State Science Day (Grades 5-12) - Through participation in local and district science days, students can qualify for State Science Day and an opportunity to compete for close to 1 million dollars in scholarships and awards.